• Skip to primary navigation

 It seems pretty obvious, but you’d be surprised at how many people forget or don’t seem to understand that they have to pay interest on top of their debt.
 The fact is, debt isn’t free.
 If you borrow money, no matter what, you’re going to have to pay back more than what you borrowed.

 If you don’t know how interest works, it’s generally pretty simple.
 Just multiply your debt by your interest rate.
 That tells you how much interest your debt accrues in a year.
-If you have $100,000 worth of student loans at a 7% interest rate, you’re looking at $7,000 worth of interest per year.
+If you have $100,000 worth of student loans at a 7% interest rate, you’re looking at approximately $7,000 worth of interest per year.
 If you really want to see how much your debt costs, try calculating how much interest your debt costs per day.
 To do that, just divide the total yearly interest by 365.
 You might be surprised at the number you see.

 The key takeaway with all this is that paying off your debt doesn’t just mean paying back everything you borrowed.
-You’re going to have to pay back more.
+You’re going to have to pay back more than that.
 That’s why your debt will seem to take longer than it should to pay off.
 Throwing $50k per year at a $200k loan won’t get the job done in four years.
-Intuitively, we all know this, but for some reason, a lot of us seem to forget it.

-Paying Debt Requires Paying With After-Tax Money
+Paying Debt Requires Using Your After-Tax Money

 The other thing that most people forget about debt – and what I think really makes it a pain to tackle – is that debt has to be paid with after-tax money.
 If you’re an aggressive saver with your pre-tax retirement savings, you’ll find that you’ll be able to accumulate money pretty fast.
 It’s not so difficult to build up savings when you’re able to save all of it without having to pay the government first.